janagaskin/github-slideshow/_posts/0000-01-02-janagaskin.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our janagaskin's slide!"
 ---
 If you are happy and you know it clap your hands
 Use the left arrow to go back!